-Figure 3-2 Existing license page
+Figure 3-2 Enter existing license details page

-- 5. Either: - Continue at step 6, if you downloaded a license file from the ARM Web Licensing portal. - Continue at step 7 if your license is on a license server. - 6.
-Install the license as follows: - a) Click Browse to locate and select the license file you downloaded from the ARM Web Licensing portal. - b) Click Open to select the license file. - c) Click Finish to add the license file to the list of license sources for your computer.
-This makes the requested changes to your ARM licensing environment. - d) Click Close to close the License Manager dialog box.
-The license installation is complete. - 7.
-Specify the license server as follows: - a) Select License server and enter the license server host name and port number. - b) Click Finish to add the license server to the list of license sources for your computer.
-This makes the requested changes to your ARM licensing environment. - c) Click Close to close the License Manager dialog box.
+- 6. Download a license file from the ARM Web Licensing portal and then install the license as follows: - a.
+Click Browse to locate and select the license file you downloaded from the ARM Web Licensing portal. - b.
+Click Open to select the license file. - c.
+Click Finish to add the license file to the list of license sources for your computer.
+This makes the requested changes to your ARM licensing environment. - d.
+Click Close to close the License Manager dialog box.
 The license installation is complete.

-2.2 Manually obtaining a license from the ARM web licensing portal on page 2-23.
+- 2.2 Manually obtaining a license from the ARM web licensing portal on page 2-24. - 4.2 Setting up your licensing server environment with the ARM License Manager on page 4-34.